 A Family Farm Album: Photography of Frank Sadorus

-Learn about the photographs of Frank Sadorus (1880-1934), a descendant of a pioneer family who founded Sadorus in east central Illinois.
-He lived and worked on the family farm, but during the off-season he photographed the people and landscape he knew intimately.
+Learn about the photographs of Frank Sadorus (1880-1934), a descendant of a pioneer family who founded Sadorus in east-central Illinois.
+He lived and worked on the family farm, but during the off-season, he photographed the people and landscape he knew intimately.

 Art in the Abstract

 This version of the Museum's popular exhibition offers an introduction to understanding abstract art through a variety of interactive resources.
 It features examples of abstract art from the Illinois State Museum collection.
 It also highlights the career of Manierre Dawson, a pioneer of abstract art in the Midwest.
-Fine Arts Activities, Projects, and Lesson Plans stressing the elements of abstraction in art and based on I.S.B.E Standards and Goals for art education are included for Grades 1-12.
+Fine Arts Activities, Projects, and Lesson Plans that stress the elements of abstraction in art and based on I.S.B.E Standards and Goals for art education are included for Grades 1-12.

 At Home in the Heartland

 Learn about home life in Illinois from 1700 to the present in six eras, illustrated by the Museum's collections of objects from homes.
-At Home is an interactive web site that teaches concepts of history focused on the choices people have made in their lives.
+At Home is an interactive website that teaches concepts of history focused on the choices people have made in their lives.